-We ask attendees to please be on time for the 6:30pm or 7.15pm start of the support groups as it can be very distracting to be interrupted whilst talking about such emotional topics.
+Please note we are not able to admit latecomers when the group is underway.
 Our facilitators start the group sessions by introducing themselves and covering some guidelines about how the groups run, which we would not want anyone to miss out on.

 If you know you are going to arrive late we ask you to reconsider coming along on that occasion out of respect for other attendees.
-At the same time, we know that things happen that are out of our control and that you may have tried to arrive on time but were unable to for various reasons, and in that scenario you will not be turned away from the group if you arrive late.
+At the same time, we know that things happen that are out of our control and that you may have tried to arrive on time – our facilitators will admit you to the session if they have not finished the introductions.

-We pride our group sessions on being defined by the people who come along, and therefore, tend to fill our sessions with the things attendees would like to share and discuss on the day.
-We know that coping with grief can be an unpredictable experience, and therefore, we think it is better to deal with whatever feels most prominent on the day.
+We pride our group sessions on being shaped by the people who come along.
+After all, these are peer support groups.
+We also know that coping with grief can be an unpredictable experience, and therefore, we think it is better to deal with whatever feels most prominent on the day.

 The Loss Foundation was set up after a personal experience brought to light the lack of support available for people grieving the loss of a loved one to cancer.
 Our Founder, Erin Hope Thompson, lost her father to cancer in 2008, and witnessed the struggle that her family members experienced coming to terms with their loss.
 Erin was struck by the lack of support for people who lose their loved ones to cancer.
 After all, when a loved one passes away, those left behind are often left with a very empty space and often no idea how to fill it, or even how to pull through to a more manageable state of mind.

-Erin sought some financial support, and after recruiting a dedicated and hard-working team, running focus groups, speaking to other professionals and support groups, The Loss Foundation was born in November 2010 and our support group sessions started in April 2011.
+Erin sought some financial support, and after recruiting a dedicated and hard-working team, running focus groups, speaking to other professionals and support groups, The Loss Foundation was born in November 2010 and became a registered charity in 2012.
+Our support group sessions started in April 2011.

 We also occasionally need help with a variety of other tasks, both practical and creative.
 Practical tasks include taking some of our leaflets to your local GP surgery, speaking about your experience of our support at events, carrying out some fundraising activities, and more.

 Creative tasks include reading and reviewing suggested bereavement books for us, writing articles of your experiences for our website, or helping us develop the charity in ways we haven’t yet ventured.
 All of these tasks can be therapeutic in themselves.
-If you are interested in helping the charity, and if you have ideas we have not mentioned, please get in touch via our Contact page.
+If you are interested in helping the charity, please get in touch at firstname.lastname@example.org

 We get a lot of requests from people and organisations about observing our group sessions so they can learn about our model of support.
-Unfortunately, we are rarely able to have observers at our sessions as we prioritise creating a private and confidential space for our attendees.
-Please do contact us about this rather than just turning up.
-Thank you!
+Unfortunately, we are unable to have observers at our sessions as we prioritise creating a private and confidential space for our attendees.

-Yes, donations are always welcome, and will go towards funding our group sessions, branching out our support groups and spreading awareness of our support.
-If you would like to make a donation you can press the Donate tab at the top of the page.
+Yes, donations are always welcome, and will go towards funding our bereavement support services and spreading awareness of our support.
+If you would like to make a donation you can press the Donate tab at the top of the page or click here.

 Many thanks for your generosity.

-The Loss Foundation is in existence to support anybody bereaved by cancer.
+The Loss Foundation is in existence to support any adult bereaved by cancer.
 All who have lost a partner, family member, friend or acquaintance to cancer are welcome.
 We welcome people from same-sex relationships, and people from all cultures and religions.
-All of our attendees are hugely supportive and welcoming – please feel free to come and be supported by us.

 Yes and no… At this stage our support groups are for people who have lost loved ones to cancer.
 We have learned that specificity is something that people value in the support they receive.
 According to research and the feedback we get from our members, specificity is what encourages people to turn up and return to our support groups because they tie in more closely with their experiences.